Skip to main content

 At Warehouse

-The order arrived at the warehouse and was scanned by dispatch.
+Package arrived at a warehouse and was scanned in by dispatch.

 Delivery Routed